ekhmoi/what-appears/1_chapters/03-working-with-difficulty/04-weaving-stabilise-and-dissolve.md

-## Chapter 4 - Weaving Responses and Staying Oriented
+## Weaving Responses and Staying Oriented

 We now have two big moves on the table: